 It’s getting colder now in the mid-Atlantic of the United States.
 For most motorcyclist it’s a time to prepare your bike for storage.
 For me, it’s the annual time when I contemplate selling my bike and hanging up my riding days.
 This year is a little different.
 I am thinking of making a big purchase and I have no real need for another motorcycle.
 There is something about the new Goldwing I want.
 Except for the cost.

-I haven’t actually seen the new Goldwing but it is a redesign.
+The new Goldwing is a redesign.
 According to the specs I know my wife would enjoy riding with me.

 • Gold Wing – Matte Majestic Silver Metallic; Pearl Stallion Brown – $26,999